zaguarman/SlayTheClone2025/Assets/Documentation/Readme Game Design Document.txt

 Immediately continue drawing from new Draw Deck until total drawn matches the scheduled number for that Start of Turn phase.
 7. Creature Reset: When creature cards reshuffle from Discard to Deck, temporary mods (current HP changes, temp stats, some statuses) reset to printed base values.
 8. Requisites: Some powerful cards require conditions met before play/activation (e.g., sacrifice creature, discard X cards, have X creatures in play, total friendly Attack > Y).
+9. Opponent Hand Size Checks: Due to the simultaneous nature of player turns and action resolution, any game effects or abilities that check the number of cards in an opponent's hand (e.g., for conditional effects, targeting, or information gathering) will perform this check at the End of the current Turn, after all other actions for the turn have resolved.
+This ensures a stable and definitive hand state for such checks.

 F. Action Queue & Turn Flow Mechanics
 1. Queue Manipulation: Actions interacting with opponent's hidden queue (reveal, modify parameters, destroy actions, reorder opponent's view).